truenas/documentation/content/SCALE/SCALETutorials/Credentials/AdminRoles.md

    If you want to SSH into the system as the root, you must enable a password for the root user.
    If the root password password is disabled in the UI you cannot use it to gain SSH access to the system.

-   To allow the admin user to issue commands in an ssh session, edit the admin user and select which sudo options are allowed.
+   To allow an admin user to issue commands in an ssh session, edit that admin user and select which sudo options are allowed.
    Select **SSH password login enabled** to allow authenticating and logging into an SSH session.
    Disable this after completing the SSH session to return to a security hardened system.